Vazhakku Enn 18/9: Production

-Balaji Sakthivel began working on Vazhakku En 18/9 in 2008, after director Linguswamy agreed to produce the film under his Thirupathi Brothers banner.
+Balaji Sakthivel began working on Vazhakku En 18/9 in 2008, after N. Lingusamy agreed to produce the film under his Thirupathi Brothers banner.
 He was working on the scriptment for over 15 months and finished the entire script by early 2010.
-Sakthivel said that he had completed the middle portion and the climax part of the film but was unsure about how to start the film, taking over one year to finalize on the opening sequences, which he worked on with Linguswamy.
-He disclosed that the film would focus on relationships and "so-called love" of today's generation, set in a city, describing it as a "teenage thriller".
+Sakthivel said that he had completed the middle portion and the climax part of the film but was unsure about how to start the film, taking over one year to finalize on the opening sequences, which he worked on with Lingusamy.
+He disclosed that the film would focus on relationships and so-called love of today's generation, set in a city, describing it as a "teenage thriller".
 He further informed that the climax was inspired from a news report.

 Sakthivel decided to cast new faces in the lead and most of the character roles as well, with early reports claiming that Naveen Rai and Prajna were being introduced in the lead roles.
 In May 2010, it was reported that the director had done a screen test and test shoots with the son of senior communist leader and progressive writer C. Mahendran.
 Only after the completion of filming, Sakthivel revealed the final cast: Mithun Murali, who has appeared in three Malayalam films before, and Sri, who has been part of the television serial Kana Kaanum Kaalangal that was aired on Vijay TV, played the male leads; while the lead female characters were played by Urmila Mahanta, a student of the Pune Film Institute, hailing from Assam, and Manisha Yadav, a model from Bangalore.

 Filming was supposed to commence in early March 2010, but eventually started in August 2010, with shootings held in and around Dharmapuri.
-Cinematographer Vijay Milton used a Canon EOS 7D digital camera for the filming.
+Cinematographer Vijay Milton used a Canon EOS 5D digital camera for the filming.
 Noted guitarist R. Prasanna, who Sakthivel was supposed to work with in his previous venture Kalloori, was chosen to compose the film's soundtrack and background score, replacing his usual associate Joshua Sridhar.
 The composer was chosen only after the filming was completed.